 I’d like to live in a place where super glue seems to be the solution to all your problems, considering the number of travelling salesmen selling it.
 A place where things are fixed and not thrown out and replaced so easily.

 I yearn for a home where you can try the fruit before buying it and where the friendly smile is part of the deal.
-A place where papaya doesn’t taste like cardboard, where every other fruit stand holds a surprise, an exotic fruit, like the cream-filled cherimoya or the inconspicuous “ice-cream bean”.
-A place where you can go hiking in a rainforest in the midst of banana and mango trees; where you can get a delicious home cooked meal at every food cart in the street.
+A place where papaya doesn’t taste like cardboard and where every other fruit stand holds a surprise: an exotic fruit, like the cream-filled cherimoya or the inconspicuous “ice-cream bean”.
+A place where you can go hiking in a rainforest in the midst of banana and mango trees and where you can get a delicious home cooked meal at every food cart in the street.